Introduction to Software Tester Work

 - The user should be able to view/update the profile details.

 These are the logical tasks that a user performs in the system.
-These logical tasks when grouped together helps prover to make note of all the possible scenarios that a user is expected to perform.
-These scenarios are usually documented in the Excel sheets or sometimes using some tools.
-A prover thrives to extract all such scenarios from the requirement documents.
-A document containing such scenarios is called is Test Scenario Document (or somewhere as a High-Level Scenario Document).
+Grouping these logical tasks helps the prover note all the scenarios a user is expected to perform.
+These scenarios are usually documented in Excel sheets or sometimes using some tools.
+A prover thrives on extracting all such scenarios from the requirement documents.
+We call a document containing such scenarios a Test Scenario Document (or, somewhere, a High-Level Scenario Document).
 This document serves as an input document for drafting Test Cases.

 3. Case

-This case is the more detailed version of the Software Tester work scenario where the scenario is broken down into more detailed steps which the user will actually perform while using the application.
-A simple example based on the above-mentioned scenarios is:
+This test case is a more detailed version of the software tester’s work scenario.
+We break down the scenario into smaller and more detailed steps the user will perform while using the application.
+A simple example based on the scenarios mentioned above is:

 Scenario – The user should be able to log in successfully.